-The corporate performance goals under the 2017 Bonus Plan and, in the case of quantifiable goals, the related target levels, were selected based on our corporate priorities, goals, and objectives.
-These corporate performance goals included:
+The corporate performance goals under the 2019 Bonus Plan and, in the case of quantifiable goals, the related target levels, were selected based on our corporate priorities, goals, and objectives.
+These corporate performance goals included goals related to:

-- overseeing the achievement of pre-established research, clinical, regulatory, commercial and/or manufacturing milestones for our current drug development programs; - continued development of roxadustat for the treatment of anemia, both globally and in China, including in the context of and related to the expansion of programs within our strategic partnerships; - · continued development of pamrevlumab for the treatment of IPF, pancreatic cancer, and Duchenne muscular dystrophy; and - · corporate development and planning activities.
+- overseeing the achievement of pre-established research, clinical, regulatory, commercial and/or manufacturing milestones for our current drug development programs; - continued development and commercialization of roxadustat for the treatment of anemia, including in the context of and related to the expansion of programs within our strategic partnerships; and - continued development of pamrevlumab for the treatment of idiopathic pulmonary fibrosis, pancreatic cancer, and Duchenne Muscular Dystrophy.

-In selecting these corporate performance goals, our compensation committee believed that they were appropriate drivers for our business as they provided a balance between strengthening our financial position, moving our various products through the research and development process and towards commercial acceptance, and growing our business, which enhance stockholder value over the short-term.
+In selecting these corporate performance goals, our compensation committee believed that they were appropriate drivers for our business as they provided a balance between strengthening our financial position, moving our various products through the research and development process and towards commercial acceptance, and growing our business, which enhance stockholder value over the short-term and long-term.
 Individual goals are given weightings as part of the goal setting process, and performance is assessed against the goal achievement, including over- and under-achievement.
 The related target levels were set to reward strong management performance in light of our strategic objectives and the industry and economic conditions and trends at the time the target levels were set.

-2017 Bonus Plan Payments
+2019 Bonus Plan Payments